ADGEfficiency/dsr-rl/PITCHME.md

 - gym envs: -v0 environments mean 25% of the time action is ignored and previous action is repeated.
 Use -v4 to get rid of the randomness

 General ML
-- for weight sharing, be careful with both dropout and batchnorm
+- for weight sharing, be careful with both dropout and batchnorm - you need to match additional variables
 - spikes in memory usages suggest validation batch size is too big
 - if you are struggling with the Adam optimizer, try an optimizer without momentum (i.e. RMSprop)